Chubby Checker: 1950s–1960s

-Despite Checker's initial disapproval, he found follow-up success with a succession of up-tempo dance tracks, including "The Hucklebuck" (#14), "The Fly" (#7), "Dance the Mess Around" (#24), and "Pony Time", which became his second No. 1 single.
+Despite Checker's initial disapproval, he found follow-up success with a succession of up-tempo dance tracks, including "The Hucklebuck" (No. 14), "The Fly" (No. 7), "Dance the Mess Around" (No. 24), and "Pony Time", which became his second No. 1 single.
 Checker's follow-up "twist" single, "Let's Twist Again", won the 1962 Grammy Award for Best Rock and Roll Recording.
 A 1962 duet with Dee Dee Sharp, "Slow Twistin'", reached No. 3 on the national charts.
 Other substantial hits included "Dancin' Party", "Popeye the Hitchhiker", "Twenty Miles", "Birdland", "Loddy Lo", and a Christmas duet with Bobby Rydell, "Jingle Bell Rock".
 "Limbo Rock" reached No. 2 on 22–29 December 1962, becoming Checker's last top ten hit.
-Checker continued to have top 40 singles until 1965, his last being "Let's Do the Freddie" (#40), a variation on Freddie and the Dreamers' dance tune "Do the Freddie", with new melody and lyrics.
+Checker continued to have top 40 singles until 1965, his last being "Let's Do the Freddie" (No. 40), a variation on Freddie and the Dreamers' dance tune "Do the Freddie", with new melody and lyrics.
 Changes in public tastes, owing mostly to the British Invasion and counterculture era, ended his hit-making career.
 He spent much of the rest of the 1960s touring and recording in Europe.

 1970s–1990s

 "The Twist" was recorded for Cameo-Parkway Records and along with the label's other material, became unavailable after the early 1970s because of the company's internal legal disputes.
 For decades, almost all compilations of Checker's hits consisted of re-recordings.
-The 1970s saw him become a staple on the oldies circuit, including a temporary stint as a disco artist.
+The 1970s saw a shift and resurgence for his career, including a temporary stint as a disco artist.
 Checker continued to be a superstar in Europe with television and records.
 A dance-floor cover version of the Beatles' "Back in the U.S.S.R." released in 1969 on Buddah Records, his first chart entry in three years, reached No. 82.
 It was Checker's last chart appearance until 1982 when he hit No. 91 with "Running".

 In 1971, Checker at his own insistence recorded a psychedelic album filled with music he felt was "current" that was initially only released in Europe.
 Originally named Chequered!, it was renamed over the years in subsequent re-releases as New Revelation, The Other Side Of Chubby Checker, and sometimes as Chubby Checker.
 The songs were all written by Checker and produced by former Jimi Hendrix producer Ed Chalpin, but the studio musicians' names are unknown.
 The album flopped.

-Later in the decade, he recorded an album of ”audiophile re-creations” of his greatest hits, for producer Stan Shulman.
+Later in the decade, he recorded an album of "audiophile re-creations" of his greatest hits, for producer Stan Shulman.

+In 1988, Chubby teamed up with hip-hop trio The Fat Boys with their version of The Twist (Yo, Twist): this reached No 2 in the UK.